 Judeo-Christian-Islamic God or Gods seldom give conditional orders.
 He (never a She) does not command that during the next two thousand years you could make slaves of other races and then be ashamed of your history of human enslavement.
 The ten commandments are unconditional and gives you no choice to exercise your free will.
 Soon after issuing the command that Thou shalt not kill, God ordered Moses to kill his own people – some three thousand of them and then to go on a genocidal spree all through the voluminous book of gory tales.
 You could enslave those who lost to you in war, retain the virgins for your pleasure and kill the rest and all their animals.

-Hitler might have acted on his own free will, but he attributed his attempt a the elimination of Jews to the will of Jesus –Free will dawned on the Christian West (and gave rise to previously decried secularism) after the second world war when Hitler showed the futility of the presumption of racial superiority.
+Hitler might have acted on his own free will, but he attributed his attempt a the elimination of Jews to the will of Jesus – he claimed that he was continuing the work that Jesus initiated.
+Free will dawned on the Christian West (and gave rise to previously decried secularism) after the second world war when Hitler showed the futility of the presumption of racial superiority.
 If racism was a virtue in the Bible, because it reflected God’s will to favour on his favourite race, it now became a dirty word, its practice not entirely disappearing, but giving diminishing returns on the political scene.

 God of the Bible did not tell the soldiers of his favorite tribes (circumsized Jew or uncircumsized Christian depending on who interprets your rules -Moses or Paul) that they could of their own free will use a camp toilet or the bush, but unconditionally commanded that when they went out for relieving themselves, they must take a spade with them, dig a hole on the ground, poop in the hole and cover it with mud so that God who would be strolling around their camp (though a-seeing and all knowing) would not step on their stinking filth (Deut 23:13).